Bias-Variance Tradeoff of Matching Prior to Difference-in-Differences When Parallel Trends is Violated: Variance in Univariate Simplified Case

-The proof is provided in \ref{Appendix B.Main results}.
+\end{theorem} The proof is provided in Appendix \ref{Appendix B.Main results}.
 Before comparing when matching is better or not, we make some notational remarks.
-First, for conciseness and ease of comparison, we replace $\tilde{n}_1$ with $n_1$ with a slight abuse of notation.
-Second, we refer to $r_{\theta|x}$ as the reliability term throughout the paper, which measures how much variance $\theta$ accounts for $Y$ after controlling for $X$ (\cite{trochim2006types}; \cite{ham2024benefits}).
+We refer to $r_{\theta|x}$ as the reliability term throughout the paper, which measures how much variance $\theta$ accounts for $Y$ after controlling for $X$ (\cite{trochim2006types}; \cite{ham2024benefits}).
 More formally stated: \begin{definition}[\textbf{Reliability}] The reliability \( r_\theta \) of a random variable \( Y \) as a measure of a random variable \( \theta \) is

 \end{definition}

 In particular, we use $r_{\theta|x}$, the (conditional) reliability of the pre-treatment outcome with respect to $\theta$ within the control group after controlling for $X$.
 In our linear framework, the reliability term can be interpreted as the population R-squared statistic if we were able to regress the pre-treatment outcome on the latent variable after accounting for observed covariates within the control group.